Cognigy/Documentation/docs/ai/empower/llms/fallback.md

 ## Restrictions

-- Creating fallbacks for embedding models are not supported.
+- Creating fallbacks for embedding models is not supported.
 - Using a fallback model overrides the [default retry mechanism](overview.md#retry-mechanism).
 - You can add only one fallback to a main model.